Nishinoyama House in Kyoto / Kazujo Sejima

 © Courtesy of SANAA Architects

-By placing such rooms and gardens under the same roof, the residents will be able to enjoy a lifestyle based not only on indoor space but also on the outdoors.
+By placing such rooms and gardens under the same roof, the residents can enjoy a lifestyle based on indoor space and the outdoors.
 Hopefully, this will create an environment that allows for the development of natural and positive relationships between residents alongside the privacy that the separate units and gardens offer.
 Ideally, this atmosphere will extend beyond the grounds of this complex and connect with its surroundings and beyond.

 Nishinoyama House in Kyoto Plan